Welcome to the

 We will have learned to fit in with the ecosystem.
 (2)

-All our energy and food will be from renewable sources.
+All our energy and food will be from sustainable sources.
 (4)

 We will have developed a steady-state, more circular economy.
 (5)